 Approval to vary the shutdown period may be subject to conditions imposed by ILGA.

-Approval to vary the shutdown period is subject to Guidelines approved by the Minister.
+Approval to vary the shutdown period is subject to Guidelines approved by the Minister and ILGA Guideline 16 Late-night Gaming Applications PDF, 692.48 KB.
 ILGA will only approve a variation to the shutdown period if:

 ILGA also considers the following factors when considering a variation: